 There I was with this large fresh pineapple and no idea what to do with it.
 I cut it up and stored the pieces in a glass container in the fridge.
 Pineapple.
 (It was an impulse buy, which I am rarely prone to do.)
 What can I do with a pineapple?
 After some Internet perusing – pineapple pie with meringue, crushed pineapple something, no fresh pineapple recipes, until aha!
 Here.
 I am going to make a fresh pineapple galette.
 You are thinking, what in heck is a galette?
 That’s funny, so was I, until I saw Julia Child’s guest chef making one.
-Richard was talking about galettes to me and I was stumped.
+My chef friend Richard was talking about galettes to me and I was stumped.
 “It’s like a galette.”
 But I chose to nod and look as if I knew what it was.
 (Oh suuure.)

 Galette is a general term used in French to designate various types of flat, round or freeform crusty cakes.
 Wikipedia: retrieved September 15, 2010.

 Okay.
 Blah.
 Blah.
 Blah.
 Really, it’s dough with either sweet or savory foods in it.
 Different areas of France use different flour, such as buckwheat.
 It looks like a pie without the pan because the edges are folded over.